sayakpaul/simple-image-recaptioning/README.md

 1. Recaptioning large image datasets has become a da-facto standard for the image generation community.
 So, I wanted to have a simple-yet-performant utility that would allow me to recaption large image datasets like [CC3M](https://huggingface.co/datasets/pixparse/cc3m-wds).
 This is why, I chose `vllm` as it provides optimized inference across multiple GPUs off-the-shelf.

-2. [`webdataset`](https://github.com/webdataset/webdataset) is a common format used by practitioner to conduct training on large-scale datasets.
+2. [`webdataset`](https://github.com/webdataset/webdataset) is a common format used by practitioners to conduct training on large-scale datasets.
 So, I chose that as an entrypoint.
 Specifically, I assume that your image-caption pair dataset is already sharded into multiple `webdataset` archives.
 Refer [here](https://huggingface.co/datasets/pixparse/cc3m-wds) as an example.

 3. I need to be able to use multiple GPUs, overlapping communication and computation.

-4. There has to be artifacts serialization.
+4. There has to be artifact serialization.
 This project serializes the original image, original caption, and the predicted caption in separate threads, not blocking the GPU(s).

 5. There has to be watermark detection in the data curation pipeline at minimum.
 Otherwise, it messes up with the generation quality.
-This happens _during_ dataloading.
-To not clog the processes, we make use of ONNX fast CPU-based inferencing.
+In this project, it happens _during_ dataloading.
+To not clog the processes, we make use of ONNX for fast CPU-based inferencing.

 6. Failures can happen during the captioning process so we need to able to avoid duplication.
 I have added a simple `ExistsFilter` (refer to `data_processing.py`) filter to filter out the existing images that were serialized before interruptions.